anitab-org/mentorship-android/docs/spikes/AlternateWaysToLogin.md

      2. Users are redirected back to the app by GitHub
      3. App accesses the API with the user's access token

-- All the APIs related to OAuth can only be called through the backend.
-None of that can be done on the Android app as it is a web application flow.
+- All the API endpoints mentioned below can be called using the generated Client ID and Client Secret.

 - <b>Request a user's GitHub identity : </b> When your GitHub App specifies a login parameter, it prompts users with a specific account they can use for signing in and authorizing your app.